qfwc258/circuidipity/content/2014-04-08-grml-debootstrap.rst

 Step 5 - Sid and swappiness
 ===========================

-It is possible to use grml-debootstrap to directly install a ``sid/unstable`` Debian setup.
-But I have experienced greater success by first installing a minimal ``stable`` Debian system before proceeding to upgrade the system to ``unstable``.
+It is possible to use grml-debootstrap to directly install a Debian ``sid/unstable`` setup.
+But I have experienced greater success by first installing a minimal ``stable`` system before doing a dist-upgrade to track the ``unstable`` rolling release.

 Optional: Continuing configuration inside ``chroot`` ... upgrade ``wheezy`` to ``sid`` by modifying ``/etc/apt/sources.list`` ...